gustavooferreira/pgw-auth-service/README.md

 make build-docker
 ```

-The docker image is called `pgw/auth-api-server`.
+The docker image is named `pgw/auth-api-server`.

 Create a file with some credentials, like this: